JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 In Biology especially there are a lot of specialties and pathways.
 We start off in MASSIVE 300+ person courses and then as people split up to go down their pathways, classes get smaller and more applicable to the actual biological specialty you want to be employed in.
-Whether its Plant science, microbiology, genetics, Conservation ecology, Marine science Zoology etc.
+Whether its Plant science, microbiology, genetics, Conservation ecology, Marine science Zoology etc.---

----

 The proposed course cuts would take away a majority of the classes I value and of which contributed significantly to the enjoyment and quality of my degree.
 In particular, I dislike how there has been little to no student consultation on this matter

 ---